imtayadeway/imtayadeway.github.io/_posts/2014-07-04-padrino-with-sidekiq.md

 map('/sidekiq') { run Sidekiq::Web }
 ```

-add workers.rb to your config directory and tell it how to find your
+Add workers.rb to your config directory and tell it how to find your
 workers:

 ```ruby